 What does severe burnout look like?
 Well, we can all do more to pay attention to our coworkers—if you see a team member exhibiting these warning signs, he or she may be experiencing burnout, and it’s time to take action.

 Emotional, Mental and Physical Exhaustion

+One of the clearest signs of burnout is exhaustion.
 It’s hard for anyone to be “on” 100 percent of the time but suffering from burnout is more than just feeling tired.
 Exhaustion affects the entire body.
 It can physically manifest as a co-worker looking ill and worn down, perhaps with increased headaches, noticeable dark circles under the eyes and weight loss.

-A workplace wellness program can help.
+A targeted workplace wellness program can help.
 Consider inviting regular speakers to educate employees on how to cope with stress or manage a busy schedule.
 Think beyond the traditional “physical fitness” options and introduce daily mediation sessions or create settings for outdoor meetings to help break up the monotony.

 Disengagement and a Negative Attitude

 Changes in behavior or attitude can also be warning signs of employee burnout.
 It could be a red flag when an employee suddenly loses interest in activities and projects that once excited them.
 When someone continually disconnects from work life and exhibits unenthusiastic behavior, it’s pretty obvious.
 What’s worse is if an employee brings negativity and cynicism to the workplace, potentially affecting others.
 This is where regular 1:1 meetings can help leaders gauge employee sentiment and keep track of their workloads.
 If you notice any changes in an employee’s behavior or attitude, check in with them to see how they’re doing and see if there’s anything you can do to help them get back on track.